brookshelley/brookshelley.github.com/movies.md

     and even though Noomi Rapace wasn't quite up to Tatiana Maslany's Orphan Black performance, it's still really, really well edited.

+53. **Landline**

+    From the same creators as Obvious Child, which ruled, comes this movie about a family in the 90s trying to keep from imploding.
+Jenny Slate is great in this, and the sisterhood on display is pretty adorable.
+John Turturro does a great job too.

+54. **Colossal**

+    Oh, great, a movie about white people working out their alcoholism and relationship issues while murdering folks in Korea.
+I dunno.
+This wasn't great.
+Also damn girl, those bangs are LONG.

 ## 2016

 1. **Nine Lives**